Already familiar with this topic? Test your understanding here.

 Choosing between a Pressure Safety Valve and a rupture disc is an engineering decision, not a theoretical one.

-Each solution — PSV, rupture disc, or a combined configuration — becomes correct only when it reflects the actual process behaviour, pressure dynamics, and plant layout.
+Each solution — PSV, rupture disc, or a combined configuration — becomes correct only when it reflects the actual process behavior, pressure dynamics, and plant layout.

 There is no “best” device in absolute terms, only the right one for that specific operating scenario.